roman-milk/roman-milk.github.io/dominating-the-sexy-office-administrator.md

+===

- ****** Dominating the Sexy Office Administrator ****** bydawn1958© It took the rest of the day to overcome the helplessness of being promiscuous at work.
+It took the rest of the day to overcome the helplessness of being promiscuous at work.
 Dawn thought she had recovered, but her positive outlook disappeared when Sarah showed up at her office door the next morning.
 She merely tried to put a smile on her face, as the girl entered her office.
 Sarah's second session was even more traumatic than the first because it reaffirmed the girl's dominance once and for all.
 She had a definite plan of not only having sex with Dawn, but also wanted to add immense humiliation.

  When Sarah entered and closed the office door, she immediately setup a camera in front of the big desk.
 Dawn knew the ordeal would not be pleasant and she tried to control her pounding heart.
 "We want to watch you perform... be able to watch our slave act like a loyal slut," Sarah stated in a low steady voice.